Upcoming Events

 While the album cover might be a native New Yorker's neighbourhood joke, it also serves to throw down the gauntlet to modern song-smiths, as if to point out that nobody in contemporary song-writing can quite fill Jeffrey's shoes (barefoot or not).
 If you thought 2019's "Bad Wiring" was an unimprovable high-watermark of the Jeffrey Lewis 20-year discography, prepare to be shook all over again.
 The range of moods, situations, wordplay and styles here is effortlessly breath-taking, and if you aren't transported on ten different emotional rollercoasters by the ten songs on this album then you might just be a Chat GPT replicant-bot.

-Cambridge Storey's Field Centre, N/A, Fri, 9 May 2025 at 7:00pm buy tickets
+Cambridge Storey's Field Centre, Fri 9 May 2025 at 7:00pm

 Beats & Rhymes: Fliptrix